100 Notable alumni of

 -

-Richard "Dick" John Vitale, also known as "Dickie V", is an American basketball sportscaster.
-A former head coach in the college and professional ranks, he is well known for his 41-year tenure as a college basketball broadcaster for ESPN.
+Richard John Vitale, also known as "Dickie V", is an American basketball sportscaster.
+A former head coach in the college and professional ranks, he is well known for his tenure since 1979 as a college basketball broadcaster for ESPN.
 He is known for catchphrases such as "This is awesome, baby!" and "diaper dandy" (outstanding freshman player), as well as his enthusiastic and colorful remarks during games.
 He has also written fourteen books and appeared in several films.

 -